What time should I get to the theatre?

 Where can I get a drink or something to eat?

 Pre-show and interval drinks are available in the Opera House and Arts Centre bars.
 There are three bars in the Opera House: Stalls, Dress Circle and Upper Circle.
-The bars open 45 minutes before each performance and you can pre-order interval drinks to avoid the queues!
+The bars open 45 minutes before each performance and you can pre-order interval drinks to avoid the queues.
 We serve tea and coffee as well as alcoholic beverages and soft drinks.
+We accept card payments in all the bars.

 We sell a delicious range of ice cream during the interval, the stands are located in the Stalls, at the top of the foyer steps outside the Dress Circle and in the Upper Circle.
 If you're feeling peckish we also sell a small selection of sweet and savoury snacks in the bars.